bateman/python_pyenv_poetry_template/docs/index.md

-  project/update        Update the project project/clean         Clean the project - removes all cache dirs and stamp files project/reset         Cleans plus removes the virtual environment (use ARGS="hard" to re-initialize the project) project/run           Run the project (pass arguments with ARGS="...") project/tests         Run the tests (pass arguments with ARGS="...") project/build         Build the project as a package project/buildall      Build the project package and generate the documentation project/publish       Publish the project to PyPI
+  project/update        Update the project project/clean         Clean the project - removes all cache dirs and stamp files project/reset         Cleans plus removes the virtual environment (use ARGS="hard" to re-initialize the project) project/run           Run the project project/tests         Run the tests project/build         Build the project as a package project/buildall      Build the project package and generate the documentation project/publish       Publish the project to PyPI